 Setting and Changing the Server Collation

-The server collation acts as the default collation for all system databases that are installed with the server, and also any newly created user databases.
-The server collation is specified during setup.
+The server collation acts as the default collation for all system databases that are installed with the instance of SQL Server, and also any newly created user databases.
+The server collation is specified during SQL Server installation.
 For more information, see Collation Settings in Setup.

 Make sure you have all the information or scripts needed to re-create your user databases and all the objects in them.

 Rebuild the master database specifying the new collation in the SQLCOLLATION property of the setup command.
 For example:

 Setup /QUIET /ACTION=REBUILDDATABASE /INSTANCENAME=InstanceName /SQLSYSADMINACCOUNTS=accounts /[ SAPWD= StrongPassword ] /SQLCOLLATION=CollationName